eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

       run: npm run test:ecosystem --plugin ${{ matrix.plugin }}
 ```

-A `test/ecosystem` directory will be created with a directory for each plugin.
-The `test:ecosystem` script will copy the contents of the provided `--plugin` directory into a clean `test/${plugin}-scratch` directory.

-Asserting that plugins successfully produce reports will not be part of this job.
-Depending on specifics of plugin rule reports would make the job prone to failure on arbitrary plugin rule updates.

 ### Failure Handling

 It is theoretically possible that the ecosystem CI job will occasionally be broken by updates to plugins.